 - If you send us an email about the website or blog or this privacy notice.

 We do not collect any sensitive personal data (known as special category personal data in the General Data Protection Regulation 2016) about you such as details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data.
 Nor do we collect any information about criminal convictions and offences.

 3. How and why do we use your personal data?

-The website www.eljamesauthor.com and E L James’ blog were created to keep fans of the Fifty Shades of Grey books and movies up-to-date with the latest news.
+The website www.eljamesauthor.com and E L James’ blog were created to keep fans of E L James’ books and movie adaptations up-to-date with the latest news.
 To enable you to use the website and subscribe to the blog, we have to process some limited personal data about you.
 We will not process your personal data unless we have a legal basis to do so under data protection law and we will not process your personal data in a way you would not expect.

 Below we set this out in detail, showing you what we do with your personal data and why:

 To pursue the legitimate interests of maintaining a website for fans we need to use website cookies to improve the experience of visitors to the website, for example letting you navigate through the webpages efficiently.
 Please read our Cookies Policy for further information.